bbauska/W3Cx-5of5/README.md

 <h3 id="ch5-5-1">5.5.1 A contact manager (part 1)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-In this final part of the course, let\'s build together a minimal contact manager that shows how to use ES6 classes, local storage, forms and the HTML table JavaScript API.
+In this final part of the course, let&apos;s build together a minimal contact manager that shows how to use ES6 classes, local storage, forms and the HTML table JavaScript API.